k98kurz/hacknwa-merkleasy-article/article.md

 authorities, and they can authorize further public keys by signing certificates that include the Merkle root of more public keys, e.g. for a cluster of servers.

-The below example uses the Ed25519 implementation from the PyNaCl library.
+The below example uses the Ed25519 implementation from the PyNaCl library, the `token_bytes` function for cryptographic quality entropy, and the `json` library for a quick/dirty/contrived example of serialization/deserialization.

 ```python
 from merkleasy import Tree